Skip to content

 Class of Fit Quick Reference

-2A / 2B ★6g / 6HGeneral purpose — default for commercial fasteners90%+ of all CNC threaded features
+2A / 2B ★6g / 6H (common pair)General purpose: default for commercial fasteners90%+ of all CNC threaded features

 Common Thread Callout Mistakes